-The Company had no revenues from operations in the year ended December 31, 2011.
+The Company had revenues of \$54,968 from operations in the year ended December 31, 2012, compared to revenues of Nil in the comparative period for the year ended December 31, 2011.
 The Company's operations are in the development stage.